This article guides you through using our Send to TV feature to display a Geckoboard dashboard on a Raspberry Pi.

 To prepare your micro SD card, follow these steps:

-- Connect your Micro SD card to the computer you downloaded Raspbian and balenaEtcher to.
+- Connect your Micro SD card to the computer you downloaded the Raspberry Pi OS and balenaEtcher to.

 Depending on your setup, you might need a Micro SD Adapter (this looks like a regular-sized SD card with a slot in it for the micro SD card) and a USB powered SD card reader.

 - Load balenaEtcher.
 Click Select image and locate the unzipped Raspberry Pi OS

 .imgfile.
 Then click Select drive and locate the Micro SD card.
 Click Flash.
 (You may need to type in your computer’s password).
 This process may take a few minutes.